DataBiosphere/toil/docs/developing.rst

 When using CGCloud or Toil-based autoscaling, Docker will be automatically set up on the cluster's worker nodes, so no additional installation steps are necessary.
-Further information on using Toil-based autoscaling can be found in the `Toil autoscaling documentation <Autoscaling>`.
+Further information on using Toil-based autoscaling can be found in the :ref:`Autoscaling` documentation.

 In order to use docker containers in a Toil workflow, the container can be built locally or downloaded in real time from an online docker repository like Quay_.
 If